 Some people opt for this obligation to save money every month, as it’s a great way to build up savings at an affordable pace.

-If you do take money out when the account conditions don’t allow you to or if you miss a regular savings payment, there will be financial penalties involved.
+If you do take money out when the account conditions don’t allow you to, or if you miss a regular savings payment, there may be financial penalties involved – typically foregoing interest.

 What turns out to be the “best” regular savings account for you will depend on your individual needs, so here are some pointers to consider before you choose one: